Jss7268/KGCOESeniorProjectWeb/README.md

 [EDCS Backend](https://github.com/Jss7268/KGCOESeniorProjectAPI)

 ## Prerequisites
-This README is assuming this is running on Ubuntu.
+This is how to run the backend on Ubuntu.

-You need to install nginx, node/npm and the Angular CLI
+You need to install nginx, node/npm and the Angular CLI.
 ```
 sudo apt-get update
 sudo apt-get install nginx npm postgresql postgresql-contrib